A young woman inherits her aunt’s lake cottage and finds more than she ever expected. Read the beginning of this Work In Progress right now!

 “He didn’t come home last night,” the deputy explained.
 “Linda called around eight, really upset.”

 “It’s not like Bill to just take off.”
 Royce looked at Chloe, then back to the deputy.
 “This is Miss Maddie’s niece.”
 They exchanged a look, but Chloe guessed they were worried about the missing man.

 “Thanks again,” Chloe said, picking up her coffee.
 “I hope you find your friend.”

-“If you need anything, just ask Susan,” Royce said.
+“If you need anything, just ask Natalie,” Royce said.
 “She owns the lodge just past your place…she and Miss Maddie were real close.”

 Chloe nodded and walked out of the bar.
 Getting into her car, she put the coffee cup into the holder between the seats.
 “Come on, Ginger.
 Let’s get you settled, then we’ll figure out something for dinner.”

 The cat meowed.
 “Yes, well you’ve got plenty of food.”
 Chloe glanced into the rear-view mirror as she started the car.
 “I just forgot to bring anything for me to eat.”